 Related Post: RoC Vitamin C Skincare Review

-The vitamin C derivative in this formula is sodium ascorbyl phosphate (SAP), which is stable and offers antioxidant benefits for the skin similar to pure vitamin C. It also may offer collagen boosting and brightening benefits.
-Another benefit of sodium ascorbyl phosphate is that it is antibacterial and can even help with acne.
+The vitamin C derivative in this formula is sodium ascorbyl phosphate (SAP), which is stable and offers antioxidant benefits for the skin, similar to pure vitamin C. It also may provide collagen boosting and brightening benefits.
+Another advantage of sodium ascorbyl phosphate is that it is antibacterial and can even help with acne.

 Vichy Liftactiv Vitamin C Serum is formulated with 15% pure vitamin C and natural origin hyaluronic acid to yield brighter and firmer skin in just 10 days.
 It is filled with actives to improve uneven skin tone and reduce the visible signs of aging.